American Express Membership Rewards Explained

 American Express Gold Card

 Another popular American Express Card, this one has an annual fee of $250 but comes with $120 in dining credits yearly and also $120 in Uber or Uber Eats credits yearly which basically make the annual fee $10.
-It earns 4x Membership Reward points when paying at restaurants and supermarkets (up to $25,000/yr), so readers can make a lot of American Express Membership Rewards on these purchases.
+It earns 4x Membership Reward points when paying at restaurants and supermarkets (up to $25,000/yr), so readers can earn a lot of American Express Membership Rewards on these purchases.

 American Express Green Card